Skip to main content

 INSERT INTO test(id, age) VALUES (10, 16);

-But you can explicitly specify a shard or a sharding key in a comment request
+You can explicitly specify a sharding key in a SQL comment when the router cannot determine it automatically:

 INSERT INTO test(id, age) VALUES (10, 16) /*__spqr__sharding_key: 30*/;